ev3lessons/ev3lessons.github.io/coachcorner/_posts/2017-11-22-Robot-Operators.markdown

 **Response by Jason Baber**

 This is going to sound passive/aggressive, but I would fall back to the Core Values to answer this question.
-Specifically:
-·We are a team.
-·We honor the spirit of friendly competition.
-·What we discover is more important than what we win.
-·We share our experiences with others.
-·We display Gracious Professionalism® and Coopertition® in everything we do.
+Specifically: We are a team, We honor the spirit of friendly competition, What we discover is more important than what we win, We share our experiences with others, We display Gracious Professionalism® and Coopertition® in everything we do, and We have FUN!
-·We have FUN!

 To me, that means everyone gets a turn.

 **Response by Greg Fedrick**